yangyan22/STREAM/README.md

 The knowledge bank is constructed of a region label, an abnormality attribute, a description, a temporal connection, and an embedding (The embeddings are included in the Faiss files).

-# Train the CXR region detector
+# Training the CXR region detector

-Train the CXR region detector to detect anotomical regions using the [Chest ImaGenome dataset](https://physionet.org/content/chest-imagenome/1.0.0/).The related codes can be found at [RGRG](https://github.com/ttanida/rgrg).
+Train the CXR region detector to detect anotomical regions with the [Chest ImaGenome dataset](https://physionet.org/content/chest-imagenome/1.0.0/).
+Related codes can be found at [RGRG](https://github.com/ttanida/rgrg).

 # Usage
 1. Construct the JSON file incorporating temporal and multi-view information.
 The temporal and multi-view information is generated from the "mimic-cxr-2.0.0-metadata.csv" file included in the official dataset.